 Tonal Vision now offers live streaming as one of our services.
 Streaming is often used for news and announcements, concerts and festivals, and sports.
 Live streamed video is immediate, unedited, and offers the opportunity to interact with the presenters/performers.
 For more information on whether streaming would be a good investment for you, see our blog article, "Should We Be Streaming?"

-Before contacting a streaming service provider, the following questions will help define your needs and strategy so the service provider can more easily provide pricing.
+The following questions will help define your needs and strategy so we can more easily provide pricing.
 For major productions, work with your marketing and PR staff to help make these decisions.

 - Where do you want your video to be seen?
 Free platforms, such as YouTube and Facebook, are the simplest and least expensive.
 Many services allow you to embed their stream in your website.
 Streaming to several platforms and websites will reach more viewers but will also add to the cost and complexity.
 It's also possible to password-protect a private event or even charge viewers to watch.